-In December 2007, an American Academy of Sleep Medicine (AASM) task force published guidelines on the use of unattended potable monitors (PMs) for the diagnosis of Obstructive Sleep Apnea (OSA) in adults.
-The shift to Home sleep began in full force in March 2008, when the Centers for Medicare & Medicaid Services (CMS) released its proposed decision for modification of National Coverage Determination (NCD) policy 240.4 pertaining to coverage of continuous positive airway pressure therapy (CPAP) for adult with obstructive sleep apnea (OSA).
+In December 2007, an American Academy of Sleep Medicine (AASM) task force published guidelines on the use of unattended portable monitors (PMs) for the diagnosis of Obstructive Sleep Apnea (OSA) in adults.
+The shift to Home sleep began in full force in March 2008, when the Centers for Medicare & Medicaid Services (CMS) released its proposed decision for modification of National Coverage Determination (NCD) policy 240.4 pertaining to coverage of continuous positive airway pressure therapy (CPAP) for an adult with obstructive sleep apnea (OSA).
 The proposed modification allowed for an initial 12 week period of CPAP coverage when OSA was diagnosed based on unattended home sleep testing (HST).

 CPAP would be subsequently covered for those diagnosed with OSA who benefit from CPAP during the 12-week trial.